francis2martinez/BootCampProject2020/README.md

 # Persistance
 Since computing each of this is very time consuming, we used the package pickle to save a data frame with all the desired features.
+To do this run the Jupyter Notebooks in the following order (they will take a long time):

+1. Setting Up
+2. Unified Catalog